docker-mailserver/docker-mailserver/docs/content/config/advanced/podman.md

 Using root with machinectl (used for some Ansible versions):

 `machinectl -q shell yourrootlessuser@ /bin/systemctl --user start dockermailserver`

+#### Mapping ownership between container and host users

+Podman supports a few different approaches for this functionality.
+For rootless Quadlets you will likely want to use `UIDMap` (_`GIDMap` will use this same mapping by default_).

+- `UIDMap` + `GIDMap` works by mapping user and group IDs from a container, to IDs associated for a user on the host [configured in `/etc/subuid` + `/etc/subgid`][podman-docs::rootless-mode] (_this isn't necessary for rootful Podman_).
+- Each mapping must be unique, thus only a single container UID can map to your rootless UID on the host.
+Every other container UID mapped must be within the configured range from `/etc/subuid`.
+- Rootless containers have one additional level of mapping involved.
+This is an offset from their `/etc/subuid` entry starting from `0`, but can be inferred when the intended UID on the host is prefixed with `@`

+!!! example

+    The most common case is to map the containers root user (UID `0`) to your host user ID.

+    For a rootless user with the UID `1000` on the host, any of the following `UIDMap` values are equivalent:

+    - **`UIDMap=+0:0`:** The 1st `0` is the container root ID and the 2nd `0` refers to host mapping ID.
+For rootless the mapping ID is an indirect offset to their user entry in `/etc/subuid` where `0` maps to their host user ID.
+    - **`UIDMap=+0:@1000`:** A rootless Quadlet can also use `@` as a prefix which tells Podman to infer the mapping ID from `/etc/subuid`.
+    - **`UIDMap=+0:@%U`:** Instead of providing the explicit rootless UID, a better approach is to leverage `%U` (_a [systemd specifier][systemd-docs::config-specifiers]_) which will resolve to the UID of your rootless user that starts the Quadlet service.

+??? tip "What is the `+` syntax?"

+    Prefixing the container ID with `+` is a a podman feature similar to `@`, which ensures `/etc/subuid` is mapped fully.

+    For example `UIDMap=+5000:@%U` is the short-hand equivalent to:

+    ```ini
+    UIDMap=5000:0:1
+    UIDMap=0:1:5000
+    UIDMap=5001:5001:60536
+    ```

+    The third value is the amount of IDs to map from the `container:host` pair as an offset/range.
+It defaults to `1`.

+    In addition to our explicit `5000:0` mapping, the `+` ensures:

+    - That we have a mapping of all container ID prior to `5000` to IDs from our rootless user entry in `/etc/subuid` on the host.
+    - It also adds a mapping after this value for the remainder of the range configured in `/etc/subuid` which covers the `nobody` user in the container.

+    Within the container you can view these mappings via `cat /proc/self/uid_map`.

+??? warning "Rootless image disk usage"

+    **NOTE:** This should not usually be a concern.
+It has been documented to explain the impact of creating new user namespaces (_such as by tweaking settings like `UIDMap` multiple times_).

+    ---

+    Rootless containers [perform a copy of the image with `chown`][caveat::podman::rootless::image-chown] during the first pull/run of the image.

+    - The larger the image to copy, the longer the initial delay on first use.
+    - This process will be repeated if the `UIDMap` / `GIDMap` settings are changed to a value that has not been used previously (_accumulating more disk usage with additional image copies_).
+    - Only when the original image is removed will any of these associated `chown` image copies be purged from storage.

+    When you specify a `UIDMap` like shown in the prior tip for the `+` syntax with `UIDMap=+0:5000`, if the `/proc/self/uid_map` shows a row with the first two columns as equivalent then no excess `chown` should be applied.

+    - `UIDMap=+0:@%U` is equivalent from ID 2 onwards.
+    - `UIDMap=+5000:@%U` is equivalent from ID 5001 onwards.
+This is relevant with DMS as the container UID 200 is assigned to ClamAV, the offset introduced will now incur a `chown` copy of 230MB.

 ### Security in Rootless Mode